-To everyone that took part in the 2018 Great Grevy's Rally, we appreciate your participation!
+We appreciate everyone that took part in the 2018 Great Grevy's Rally.
+Thank you for your participation!

 Undertaking a Grevy’s zebra census needs much effort due to the fact that the range of this endangered species stretches to 25,000 km2 and a way around this involves getting the general public on-board.
 Citizen scientists gathered together in Laikipia, Samburu, Isiolo and Marsabit for the 2018 edition of the Great Grevy’s Rally, the biennial photographic census organized to ensure that the population is sustaining itself after the last counting exercise.

 The re-census held between 28th and 29th January 2018 aimed at finding out if the population was stable despite the natural and man-made challenges that plagued the species since the last count in 2016.
 Severe droughts leading to competition with livestock for dwindling pastures and diseases had been on the rise as had been poaching therefore necessitating the need to know how the population had fared on.
 This time round, 212 photographers in 143 vehicles joined in and another threatened species that neighbors the Grevy’s zebra was added to the mix: the reticulated giraffe.
 Teams made up of members of the public, conservancy members, rangers and scouts from conservancies and National Parks and Reserves, government officials from the counties as well as KWS and academic scientists participated in an area divided into 45 blocks and spent two consecutive dates driving to each block and snapping as many images as they could of the zebras.